 One of my favourite things about summer holidays is spending time in the water and snorkelling is such a wonderful way to experience life under the ocean without having to suit up and scuba dive.
 It’s also great fun to do as a family.
 The first time the kids put on a snorkel and mask was when we went to Akumal, near Tulum, in Mexico.
 The sheltered bay there is home to dozens of green turtles and was a great place to introduce kids to snorkelling.

 This summer we’re planning more snorkelling adventures so I was delighted to team up with Simply Scuba, an award-winning dive shop based in Kent, U.K. They’re keen to encourage more people to take up snorkelling and so I thought I would share some of my tips for getting kids comfortable in a snorkel and mask.
+This post is aimed at teaching kids to snorkel, if you’re an adult looking for snorkelling tips then take a look at this article.

 Teaching kids to snorkel